ultraseedbox/USB-Docs/Tutorials and Guides/Kodi/Setting Up Kodi with USB and Google Drive.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/image-1591556879970.png"></p>

 * Then add a name to your added path.
-In this guide, we'll be using `TV`
+In this guide, we'll be using `TV`.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/image-1591562603998.png"></p>

 * A Set content window comes up.
-Since the path contains TV SHows, change the **This directory contains** dialogue to Movies.
+Since the path contains TV Shows, change **This directory contains** dialogue to Movies.
 * Select the information provider that you want.
-In this case, it's choose TVDB.
+In this case, it's choose `TVDB`.
 You can select that from the Get More button.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/image-1591562714511.png"></p>